uqee/coretechs-stackedit-workspace/Documents Odds96/General Betting Rules.md

 ## Correct Score

--   If the match ends with a score that bets were not offered on, bets on the “Other” outcome win
+-   If the match ends with a score that bets were not offered on, bets on the “Other” outcome win.

 ## Extra Time and Penalty Shootouts